lpellier/ft_transcendence/README.md

 ## Route /auth

 ### /auth 		GET
-Redirects to 42 API for authentication, then redirects to 127.0.0.1:3000/auth?token=<TOKEN>
+Redirection from 42 API, redirects to front homepage (/home) if authentication is successful.

 ## Route /users